SMAC-Group/simts/README.md

 ## Installation

 The `simts` package is available on both CRAN and GitHub.
-The CRAN version is considered stable while the GitHub version is in a state of development and may break.
-You can install the stable version of the `simts` package with:
+The CRAN version is considered stable while the GitHub version is subject to modifications/updates which may lead to installation problems or broken functions.
+You can install the stable version of the `simts` package
+with:

 ``` r
 install.packages("simts")
 ```

-For users who are interested in having the latest developments, the development version is ideal although more dependencies are required to run a stable version of the package.
+For users who are interested in having the latest developments, the GitHub version is ideal although more dependencies are required to run a stable version of the package.
 Most importantly, users **must** have a (C++) compiler installed on their machine that is compatible with R (e.g. Clang).

 ``` r
 # Install dependencies